 Look to the overall contribution your communications efforts made to the business, and how that aligned with business objectives.
 How did you define success?
 Did you realize your goals?

-Seek feedback from your audiences – whether internal or external.
+Finally, seek feedback from your audiences.
 Use surveys to request anecdotal feedback.
-Look to the analytics of your platforms.
 It may also help to look at your competitors, and what they’re doing.
 Use social listening techniques through Glassdoor or LinkedIn to observe the general feeling about company comms in other workplaces.
-Is there something that competitor staff mention they love?
+Is there something a competitor’s employees mention they love?

-Building a research-based picture of what works – and what doesn’t – will help steer the plan for your 2023 comms.
+Building a research-based picture of what works – and what doesn’t – will help steer the plan for next year’s internal comms strategy.

 Summary